thislight/luabundler/README.md

-LuaBundler bundle your Lua program and its C dependencies into one executable, help you escape dependency nightmare.
+LuaBundler bundles your Lua program and its C dependencies into one executable, helps you escape dependency nightmare.

 ## Why LuaBundler?

 - Portable.
-LuaBundler supports platforms have a C11 compiler and able to run the Lua interperter.
+LuaBundler supports platforms have a C11 compiler and able to run the Lua interpreter.
 It uses zero magic.
 - C dependencies.
 LuaBundler can help you bundle the C dependencies.
 - Dynamic linking is also supported.